 People need to see themselves in the content you’re presenting.
 When you offer a solution to a specific problem, you might not be appealing to everyone, but the people you do appeal to will be more likely to book a session.

 Strangers are unlikely to pull out their wallets and pay money just to “get healthy.”
-However, someone with alopecia is extremely likely to seek out a solution and book an appointment with an expert on nutrition for hair health.
+However, someone with alopecia is extremely likely to seek out a solution and book an appointment with an autoimmune expert.

 A common mistake new nutritionists make is trying to help everyone, which tends to dilute their message so much that it doesn’t really resonate for anyone.

 Tip: Pick a topic and position yourself as the expert.

 Classes and workshops are a higher cost and time commitment than talks, but they are also great because you can monetize them upfront.
 Selling tickets to a class or workshop will help put money in your pocket while also connecting you with potential clients.

 If you are worried that no one will come to your workshop, see strategy #2 and invite your mom’s book club or another group of people you have an existing relationship with.

 For inspiration, here are some fun workshop ideas:

 - Sprouting workshop